Griffingj/voila-fs-di/README.md

 A library for creating a DI graph from modules on the file system

 Common usage, with main.js as follows.
-If using a build step, the globs should be written to be correct in the compiled code
+If using a build step, the globs should be written to be correct in the transpiled code

 ```javascript
 const promise = fsGraph({